JohnPaulinePineda/Supervised-Machine-Learning-Classification-Final-Assignment/docs/index.md

 # 1. Table of Contents <a class="anchor" id="TOC"></a>

 This project explores the various methods in assessing **Data Quality**, implementing **Data Preprocessing** and conducting **Data Exploration** for prediction problems with categorical responses using various helpful packages in <mark style="background-color: #CCECFF"><b>Python</b></mark>.
 A non-exhaustive list of methods to detect missing data, extreme outlying points, near-zero variance, multicollinearity, and skewed distributions were evaluated.
 Remedial procedures on addressing data quality issues including missing data imputation, centering and scaling transformation, shape transformation and outlier treatment were similarly considered, as applicable.

+This project implements different predictive modelling procedures for dichotomous categorical responses using various helpful packages in <mark style="background-color: #CCECFF"><b>Python</b></mark>.
+Models applied in the analysis to predict dichotomous categorical responses included the **Logistic Regression**, **Decision Trees**, **Random Forest**, **Naive Bayes** and **Support Vector Machine** algorithms.
+Remedial procedures on addressing class imbalance including **Class Weighting**, **Synthetic Minority Oversampling Technique** and **Condensed Nearest Neighbors** were similarly considered, as applicable.
+Ensemble learning using **Stacking** which consolidate many different models types on the same data and using another model to learn how to best combine the predictions was also explored.
 All results were consolidated in a [<span style="color: #FF0000"><b>Summary</b></span>](#Summary) presented at the end of the document.

-[Data quality assessment](http://appliedpredictivemodeling.com/) involves profiling and assessing the data to understand its suitability for machine learning tasks.
-The quality of training data has a huge impact on the efficiency, accuracy and complexity of machine learning tasks.
-Data remains susceptible to errors or irregularities that may be introduced during collection, aggregation or annotation stage.
-Issues such as incorrect labels, synonymous categories in a categorical variable or heterogeneity in columns, among others, which might go undetected by standard pre-processing modules in these frameworks can lead to sub-optimal model performance, inaccurate analysis and unreliable decisions.

-[Data preprocessing](http://appliedpredictivemodeling.com/) involves changing the raw feature vectors into a representation that is more suitable for the downstream modelling and estimation processes, including data cleaning, integration, reduction and transformation.
-Data cleaning aims to identify and correct errors in the dataset that may negatively impact a predictive model such as removing outliers, replacing missing values, smoothing noisy data, and correcting inconsistent data.
-Data integration addresses potential issues with redundant and inconsistent data obtained from multiple sources through approaches such as detection of tuple duplication and data conflict.
-The purpose of data reduction is to have a condensed representation of the data set that is smaller in volume, while maintaining the integrity of the original data set.
-Data transformation converts the data into the most appropriate form for data modeling.

-[Data exploration](http://appliedpredictivemodeling.com/) involves analyzing and investigating data sets to summarize their main characteristics, often employing data visualization methods.
-It helps determine how best to manipulate data sources to discover patterns, spot anomalies, test a hypothesis, or check assumptions.
-This process is primarily used to see what data can reveal beyond the formal modeling or hypothesis testing task and provides a better understanding of data set variables and the relationships between them.
+[Binary classification learning](https://link.springer.com/book/10.1007/978-1-4614-6849-3?page=1) refers to a predictive modelling problem where only two class labels are predicted for a given sample of input data.
+These models use the training data set and calculate how to best map instances of input data to the specific class labels.
+Typically, binary classification tasks involve one class that is the normal state (assigned the class label 0) and another class that is the abnormal state (assigned the class label 1).
+It is common to structure a binary classification task with a model that predicts a Bernoulli probability distribution for each instance.
+The Bernoulli distribution is a discrete probability distribution that covers a case where an event will have a binary outcome as either a 0 or 1.
+For a binary classification, this means that the model predicts a probability of an instance belonging to class 1, or the abnormal state.
+The algorithms applied in this study attempt to categorize the input data and form dichotomous groups based on their similarities.

 ## 1.1.
 Data Background <a class="anchor" id="1.1"></a>